-Making jewelry is a craft of excruciating detail.
+Making jewelry is a craft of details.
 You wouldn’t be a jeweler if you didn’t take some pleasure in precision.
 Every angle must be right.
 Every joint clean.
 Every measurement exact.
-These details that can take a piece from good to great.
+After all, it’s the details that take a piece from good to great.
 From average to award-winning.
-The ones that are revealed under the all-seeing eye of the jeweler’s loupe.

 Luckily, jewelry is also a craft of inveterate tool makers who have created a contraption for just about every puzzle in the craft.
 If precision angles and exact, repeatable measurements are integral to your work, you should consider a miter cutting vise or a tube cutter.
 These two little tools can save you tons of time and frustration in your search for the perfect cut.
 Mark Nelson explains how each works in the short videos below.